AaltoSciComp/scicomp-docs/triton/tut/interactive.rst

 shells in the screen session on the node (C-d or ``exit``), or cancel the process (see below).**

+If you are off-campus, you might want to use https://vdi.aalto.fi as a virtual desktop to connect to Triton to run graphical programs.
+Otherwise, expect things to be very slow.

 More options
 ============